Røros Municipality

+The 1957 km2 municipality is the 39th largest by area out of the 357 municipalities in Norway.
+Røros Municipality is the 170th most populous municipality in Norway with a population of 5,685.
+The municipality's population density is 2.9 PD/km2 and its population has increased by 1.8% over the previous 10-year period.

-The mining town of Røros (the administrative centre of the municipality) is sometimes called Bergstaden which means "mountain town" due to its historical notoriety for copper mining.
+The mining town of Røros (the administrative centre of the municipality) is sometimes called Bergstaden which means "mountain town" due to its historical renown for copper mining.
 It is one of two towns in Norway that were historically designated "mining towns", along with the "silver-town" of Kongsberg.
-The modern-day inhabitants of Røros still work and live in the characteristic 17th and 18th century buildings which led to its designation as a UNESCO World Heritage Site in 1980.
-Røros has about 80 wooden houses, most of them standing around courtyards.
+Many of the modern-day inhabitants of the town of Røros still work and live in the characteristic 17th and 18th century buildings which led to its designation as a UNESCO World Heritage Site in 1980.
+The town of Røros has about 80 historic wooden houses, most of them standing around courtyards.
 Many retain their dark pitch-log facades, giving the town a medieval appearance.